Of Commerce, Counsel & the Coin

 Israeli foreign intelligence

-Operationally entangled with the CIA since the 1950s.
-Central to any honest reading of the Epstein network as a compromat operation rather than a tabloid scandal.
+Operationally entangled with the CIA since the 1950s, and central to any honest reading of the Epstein network, which was a compromat operation before it was ever a tabloid scandal.

 Agency